swarendt/NaturalLanguageProcessing/README.md

 * Much more, these are just quick ideas on improvements.

-### Week 7 - Create and publish Shiny App - May 30 2016
+### Week 7 - Create and publish presentation - May 30 2016

 Ah, the final week.